ideos/gloe/docs/source/getting-started/main-concepts.md

 An important concept adopted by Gloe is immutability.
-Every time a Transformer is instantiated and appended as a next step of an existing one, a new Transformer is created, **merging the internal operations of both transformers sequentially**.
+Every time a Transformer is instantiated and appended as a next step of an existing one, a new Transformer is created, **composing the internal operations of both transformers sequentially**.

 ```